yeonghoey/the-plain/_drafts/2016-09-26-book-review-the-design-of-everyday-things.md

 title: "Book Review: The Design of Everyday Things"
 ---

+I decided to write a personal programming blog.
+To my surprise, the first post is about a design book.

 ![Title]({{ site.url }}/assets/the-design-of-everyday-things-title.jpg)

 # Why read?
-I faced lots of recommendations of this book from programming books and blog posts, even though it's a design book.
+I faced lots of recommendations of this book from programming books and blog posts, although it's a design book.
+Finishing the book, I totally agree that it's a must-read for every programmer.

-For those who wonder how this book matters for programmers, I quote a passage about **the paradox of technology**.
+For those who wonder how it matters for programmers, I quote a passage about **the paradox of technology**.

 > The same technology that simplifies life by providing more functions in each